Maisabdalrazeq/reading-notes/reading-notes.md

 3.No Pain,No Gain

  you must have some properties .. ***love to learn new things ,, put more effort ,, be happy when other succeed***

+*People with growth mindsets believe that intelligence, and qualities we’re born with are just the foundation for future development.
+They can be improved through learning and hard work.*